Hi, I'm Olivia Rehberger, I am so glad to have you here!

 My blog is where I share ALL the things that ENHANCE my life with INVISIBLE illness.
 The question I am asked almost daily is, "How do you do it?", I'll use my blog to share "how I do it", meaning live a full and happy life with chronic and invisible pain!
 I post about anything from Migraine, Pilates, Fashion, GF & DF Diet, Mental Fitness, Bear, Photography, Local Events, Products, Travel, Family, Home Remodel, Doctor Appointments, Physical Therapy, and really whatever else comes up in my life!

 I believe that invisible illness is my biggest blessings because it served as a catalyst for prioritizing health and self-advocacy at a young age and presented me with an opportunity to create a healthy life-style.
-I probably wouldn't care as much about self-care, life-style, and my health in my early twenties if I had not been debilitated by chronic pain throughout my adolescents and college.
-As disease took over my life, I never stopped wondering why, pushing for answers,and pursing my instincts which led me to prioritize self-awareness instead of numbing pain and symptoms.
+I probably wouldn't care as much about self-care, lifestyle, and my health in my early twenties if I had not been debilitated by chronic pain throughout my adolescents and college.
+As disease took over my life, I never stopped wondering why, pushing for answers,and pursuing my instincts which led me to prioritize self-awareness instead of numbing pain and symptoms.

 When I was surviving life with chronic, daily, intractable migraine I was told by doctors around the country that there was no cure and to have realistic expectations for my pain management.
 Life at age 23, was looking pretty bleak until I committed myself to finding a way to THRIVE as oppose to SURVIVE my life with chronic pain.
 I began to look at symptoms as signals and used food and movement as medicine to detox prescription dependencies.